 This shows that staging is the way to go.
 Here are some 7 tips to get your property off the market faster and with a higher value.

-It’s said that a book is judged by its cover.
-Likewise, the interior of a home is judged by its outdoor landscape and view.
-Many potential homebuyers who would like to tour your home will first do a quick drive-by to decide whether or not it is worth checking out.
-Therefore, you need to make sure that your home’s outdoor is impressive, appealing and welcoming.
-This brings us down to the first tip of home staging and that is to improve its curb appeal by enhancing the outdoors and luring in the onlookers.
+It’s said that a book is judged by its cover, putting the interior of a home is judged by its outside.
+Many potential homebuyers who would like to tour your home, or attend your open house, will first do a quick drive-by to decide whether or not it is worth checking out.

 - Power wash walkways as well as sidings

 Declutter Your Property

 The next step when staging your home for a quick sale is to get rid of the clutter.
 Clean your entire house and remove all the unnecessary items you may have.
 Many realtors suggest whisking away at least half of your furnishings to create a more open feeling environment.

 If you have a ton of furniture or extra things that impede the flow of traffic, you might want to place your items in storage if you don’t have another property yet.